To be supervisor

 Who can be a supervisor?

-Every postgraduate student has at least two supervisors.
-The main supervisor must be employed by or adjunct to Uppsala University.
-At least one supervisor shall be an associate professor (docent) and at least one supervisor must have undergone supervisor training or its equivalent.
+Each postgraduate student shall have at least two supervisors.
+One of the supervisors shall be employed at or adjunct to Uppsala University.
+At least one supervisor shall be an associate professor (docent).
+The main supervisor shall have undergone long supervisor training (3 weeks) alternatively equivalent training in combination with the faculty’s supervisor training (2 days).
+The requirement of long supervisor training applies for new main supervisor appointed from 2018-01-01.
 Read more in the Uppsala University's admissions ordinance.

 It is preferable that the main supervisor should be the person with the most continuous observation of the dissertation work.
 The individual study plan must specify each supervisor’s duties and areas of responsibility.